 - Hiking: the number 1 activity in summer is without the shadow of a doubt hiking.
 The Highlands are full of all sorts of hiking trails.
 There are hour long hiking routes, as well as day-long, or multiple-day routes.
 Shiga Kogen is rich in hiking courses but also rich in Japanese Black Bears, so caution is advised.
 Take a bear bell or bear spray with you if you go on one of the lesser traveled routes.
 See for one of the recommended hiking courses here.

 - Ski lifts: Even if skiing is not an option, there are some lifts that still take people high up the mountains.
 These lifts will take you as high as 2000 meters above sea level.
 The view from above is gorgeous on a clear day, with the scenery stretching for miles and miles.
-We have a Snow Monkey, Shiga Highlands Nature, and Shibu Onsen Village tour that takes you up one of the ski lifts available for those who’d like to go up there.

 - Getting away from the heat: The high altitude of the Shiga Kogen Highlands makes for a perfect temperature, nice and mild.
 Grab yourself some food for a picknick, go to one of the many, many lakes in Shiga Kogen, and relax.